WebPlatformForEmbedded/localCookie/readme.md

 # localCookies

-A tiny localStorage with fallback to Cookies shim.
+A tiny localStorage shim with fallback to Cookies.
 Will allow apps to use localStorage but fallsback to cookies when that is not available in the browser.

 ## About localCookies

 The localCookies library has the exact same API as localStorage, for more information see [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

-localCookies comes in two flavors a iife function that can be directly used in the <script> tag under `./dist` and a ES6 module under `./modul`
+localCookies comes in two flavors a iife function that can be directly used in the <script> tag under `./dist` and a ES6 module under `./module`

 ## Getting started